xvmdvx/FENNECv1/FENNEC-main 31/README.md

 - Family Tree panel shows related orders and can diagnose holds.
 - Review Mode merges order details and fetches Adyen DNA data.
 - The DNA summary is inserted below the Billing section once data is available.
+- Network transactions from the DNA page appear in the summary.
 - A Refresh button updates information without reloading the page.

 See [CHANGELOG.md](CHANGELOG.md) for a detailed list of bug fixes.